-In March we will host a celebration for the men (past and present) that have put so much into their rebuilding their lives with the tools that Freedom Through Education has provided.
+Freedom Through Education hosts a celebration for the men (past and present) that have achieved milestones to rebuilding their lives with the tools we have provided has provided.

 We want to recognize them in front of their families and support network.
 7 men will be especially recognized for going above and beyond in three categories:

-We are fond of doing service projects with our men - many of whom like giving back to the community that surrounds them.
+We are fond of doing service projects with our clients - many of whom like giving back to the community that surrounds them.
 Here are three slide shows of recent projects we think you will enjoy seeing.
+Our neighborhood clean-ups are monthly!

 We think you will want to read the article in it's entirety.